-Finally, Oahu's southern shore hosts the beautiful Lantern Floating Ceremony held every year on Memorial Day.
+Finally, Oahu's southern shore hosts the beautiful Shinnyo Lantern Floating held every year on Memorial Day.
 The unique ceremony at Ala Moana Beach Park attracts more than 40,000 participants every time.

 Maui holds one of the most significant Memorial Day ceremonies in the state.
-In 2018 Blue Hawaiian Helicopters dropped 10,000 rose petals over the veterans’ graves at Makawao Veterans Cemetery.
+The program features Blue Hawaiian Helicopters drop 10,000 rose petals over the veterans’ graves at Makawao Veterans Cemetery.
 A spectacular tribute called Shower of Flowers is organized by the Maui County Veterans Council.
 The memorial service starts at 8:30 a.m. on Monday by the Vietnam War Monument and at the Makawao Veterans Cemetery.
-The program includes marching bands, firefighters, reading of the names and dove release as a sign of peace.
+The program includes marching bands, firefighters, reading of the names, and dove release as a sign of peace.